 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is collecting company-issued access cards and devices important during termination?
+Why is collecting company-issued access badges and devices important during offboarding?

 Open an interactive chat with Bash